-When their headquarters are destroyed and the world is held hostage, the Kingsman's journey leads them to the discovery of an allied spy organization in the United States.
-These two elite secret organizations must band together to defeat a common enemy.
+After the Kingsman's headquarters are destroyed and the world is held hostage, an allied spy organisation in the United States is discovered.
+These two elite secret organisations must band together to defeat a common enemy.

 See more »

 There is a statement in the closing credits: "A dope thanks to Samuel L. Jackson."
 Jackson had played Richmond Valentine in the previous Kingsman film.
 See more »

 In Singapore, before the film could receive an NC16 classification the film was edited in order to remove two utterances of religious profanity which was deemed to exceeded the BFC's set Classification Guidelines.
 Under these Classification Guidelines, "language that denigrates religion or is religiously profane" is not allowed for all ratings.
 See more »

 Written by Tom Chaplin (as Thomas Chaplin) & Matt Hales (as Matthew Hales)

 Published by Universal Music Publishing MGB Ltd. & by BMG Rights Management UK Ltd., a BMG Company

 Performed by Tom Chaplin